 If you’re not familiar with all the banks’ various credit criteria and process, it might be more effective outsourcing this function to a SME financing specialist.

-A SME loan Singapore consultant could help you source and identify the lowest business loan interest rate and suitable banks for your financing needs.
+A SME loan consultant could help you source and identify the lowest business loan interest rate and suitable banks for your financing needs.